kalyanshashi/EasyClaims-1/README.md

 Commit the files to your local branch:

 	git commit -a -m “<Appropriate message>”

+	Scenario 1:
+how can you help  me?
+Scenario 2:
+i want to create claim?
+Scenario 3:
+what are the documents needed for car insurance claim?
+Scenario 4:
+Claim Status

+Today I am going to present mobile application which we developed for reducing customer calls queries related to purchasing policies and raising claims as part of hackathon.

+This application has two roles admin and customer.
+Admin has the authority to create new policies introduced by company and can approve claims raised by customers.
+Whereas customer can sign up, login and purchase or subscribe (if paid) any policies added by admin.
+Customer can raise claims for policies subscribed or bought.
+Customer can also check the Information about claims process or documents , check claim status via artificial intelligence chat bot.
+This chatbot has different capabilities .we have added few important scenarios as part of implementation.

+We have implemented this implementation with latest technologies which results best productivity in less time.
+The technologies we have used are python which Improved Programmer’s Productivity and it has extensive support libraries and clean object-oriented designs that increase two to tenfold of programmer’s productivity while using the languages like Java, VB, Perl, C, C++ and C#.
+Django rest framework we have used as it has rich amount of libraries for commonly used requirements without reinventing wheel from scratch.
+This improves productivity.

+Postgresql we have used as it supports object orieneted database and django supports objects relational management.
+Django orm makes easy of process for db transactions and also in future if we want change db we can change db in with in one minute.
+Semaphore CI/CD is to make the deployment automated.
+The important feature of this tool is it will build and deploy the application in less than 10 minutes.
+So less worry about manual support of deployment as it is automated.
+It has the capability to host application in any one of the cloud  as of now we have used heroku for hosting.
+Dialog flow API is used to make chatbot work with intelligence and it also supports various local languages.
+So if customer is from other than english language this application can integrate that language and we provide customer support across the world

 Push the changes to your remote branch: